 The university will not make any refund of tuition/fees or room and board charges until four (4) weeks after the student completes the official withdrawal process.
-All refunds will be made by check.
+All refunds will be made by the method selected by the student for their student refunds.
 After the end of the official withdrawal period, which is ten (10) weeks for the Fall and Spring Semesters and four (4) weeks for the Summer Sessions, adjustments can be granted only if exceptional circumstances are documented.
 Also within the official withdrawal period, students may request an increased withdrawal adjustment if exceptional circumstances are documented.
 These requests must be submitted with the appropriate documentation to the Vice Chancellor for Business and Finance.
 After an administrative review, the university will notify the student of its decision.